MIT-Emerging-Talent/2024-group-07-cdsp/README.md

 ## Factors Influencing Immigrant Destination Choices
-Based on our personal experience, Various factors contribute to migration in the post-conflict regions:
+Based on our personal experiences, Various factors contribute to migration in the post-conflict regions:

 1. **Respect for Minorities:** Immigrants seek destinations that prioritize respectful treatment of minorities, valuing diversity and minimizing discrimination.